 The character stated: "This is not a robbery.
 I am collecting for the Bavarian state."

-It continues his remarkable four-decade run at the helm of one of the world's most globally watched sports -- F1 claims only the Olympics and football's World Cup have bigger audiences.
+Despite that, Ecclestone can claim a remarkable four-decade run at the helm of one of the world's most globally watched sports -- F1 claims only the Olympics and football's World Cup have bigger audiences.

 'F1 needs a dictator'